jonigl/ollama-mcp-bridge/README.md

 > [!IMPORTANT]
 > `/api/chat` is the only endpoint with MCP tool integration.
 All other endpoints are transparently proxied to Ollama. `/health` and `/version` are specific to the bridge.

 This bridge acts as a drop-in proxy for the Ollama API, but with all MCP tools from all connected servers available to every `/api/chat` request.
-You can use your existing Ollama clients and libraries, just point them to this bridge instead of your Ollama server.
+The bridge automatically handles multiple rounds of tool execution until completion, streaming responses in real-time.
+You can use your existing Ollama clients and libraries with both local and cloud Ollama models, just point them to this bridge instead of your Ollama server.

 ### Example: Chat
 ```bash